bytestoskills/software-engineer-toolbox/technical/debug.md

 If you’ve been circling the same problem for hours, step back.
 Take a walk, get some distance, and look at it fresh.
 Most “hard bugs” shrink after a break.
 And sometimes, the best move is to escalate, to involve someone who knows a part of the system you don’t.

-Knowing when to rest or reset isn’t weakness; it’s efficiency.
+Knowing when to rest or reset isn’t weakness, it’s efficiency.
 Debugging is as much about managing your energy as your logic.

 ---